Bannow: Music

 Formed locally, the Danescastle Music Group (Bannow Comhaltas Ceoltóirí Éireann) had over 150 pupils as of 2010.
 It is a County Wexford branch of Comhaltas Ceoltóirí Éireann (Comhaltas).
 Other members of Comhaltas in the parish include the Gleeson family, the Murphy Bros, Sean Stafford, Nick Bennett and many more traditional musicians and singers.

 Colfers pub is a venue for traditional sessions, and the "Phil Murphy Weekend" is held every year in Carrig on Bannow.

+Demographics

+As of the 2022 census, Carrig-on-Bannow (also previously known as Danescastle for census purposes) had a population of 391, up from 218 as of the 2006 census.